LSM-based Storage Techniques: A Survey: LSM-tree Improvements

 \subsubsection{Merge Skipping}

-The skip-tree~\cite{skip-tree2017} proposes a merge skipping idea to reduce the write cost of the leveling merge policy.
+The skip-tree~\cite{skip-tree2017} proposes a merge skipping idea to improve write performance.
 The observation is that each entry must be merged from level $0$ down to the largest level.
 If some entries can be directly pushed to a higher level by skipping some level-by-level merges, then the total write cost will be reduced.
-As shown \reffigure{fig:skip-tree}, during a merge at level $L$, the skip-tree directly pushes some keys to a mutable buffer at level $L+K$ so that some level-by-level merges can be skipped.
+As shown in \reffigure{fig:skip-tree}, during a merge at level $L$, the skip-tree directly pushes some keys to a mutable buffer at level $L+K$ so that some level-by-level merges can be skipped.
 Meanwhile, the skipped entries in the mutable buffer will be merged with the SSTables at level $L+K$ during subsequent merges.
 To ensure correctness, a key from level $L$ can be pushed to level $L+K$ only if this key does not appear in any of the intermediate levels $L+1,\cdots, L+K-1$.
 This condition can be tested efficiently by checking the Bloom filters of the intermediate levels.
 The skip-tree further performs write-ahead logging to ensure durability of the entries stored in the mutable buffer.
-To reduce the logging overhead, instead of logging the entire key-value pair, the skip-tree only logs the key plus the ID of the original SSTable and prevents an SSTable from being deleted if it is referenced by any key in the buffer.
+To reduce the logging overhead, the skip-tree only logs the key plus the ID of the original SSTable and prevents an SSTable from being deleted if it is referenced by any key in the buffer.
 Although merge skipping is an interesting idea to reduce write amplification, it introduces non-trivial implementation complexity to manage the mutable buffers.
 Moreover, since merge skipping essentially reduces some merges at the intermediate levels, it is not clear how the skip-tree would compare against a well-tuned LSM-tree by reducing the size ratio.